-The Health Care Fund was established under, and is administered in accordance with, Internal Revenue Code Section 105(e).
-Each year after the allocation for statutorily required pension and benefits, the Retirement Board may allocate the remainder of the employer 14 percent contribution to the Health Care Fund in accordance with the funding policy.
-For the years ended June 30, 2017, 2016, and 2015, the health care allocations were 0 percent, 0 percent, and 0.82 percent, respectively.
+Funding Policy - State statute permits SERS to fund the health care benefits through employer contributions.
+Each year, after the allocation for statutorily required pensions and benefits, the Retirement Board may allocate the remainder of the employer contribution of 14 percent of covered payroll to the Health Care Fund in accordance with the funding policy.
+For fiscal year 2018, 0.5 percent of covered payroll was made to health care.
 An additional health care surcharge on employers is collected for employees earning less than an actuarially determined minimum compensation amount, pro-rated if less than a full year of service credit was earned.
-By statute no employer shall pay a health care surcharge greater than 2 percent of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the total statewide SERS-covered payroll for the health care surcharge.
-For fiscal year 2017, the minimum compensation level was established at \$23,500.
-The surcharge, added to the unallocated portion of the 14 percent employer contribution rate is the total amount assigned to the Health Care Fund.
-The Center's contributions assigned to health care for the years ended June 30, 2017, 2016, and 2015 were \$13,975, \$12,890, and \$19,886, respectively.
+For fiscal year 2018, this amount was \$23,700.
+Statutes provide that no employer shall pay a health care surcharge greater than 2 percent of that employer's SERS-covered payroll; nor may SERS collect in aggregate more than 1.5 percent of the total statewide SERS-covered payroll for the health care surcharge.
+For fiscal year 2018, the Center's surcharge obligation was \$10,064.

+The surcharge, added to the allocated portion of the 14 percent employer contribution rate, is the total amount assigned to the Health Care Fund.
+The Center's contractually required contribution to SERS was \$14,288 for fiscal year 2018.